vegito2002/gitbook-summary-generator/README.md

     "root": "./demo"
 }
 ```
-to the root of your repo.
+to the **root of your repo**.
 The folder `./demo` is ready to be linked to your gitbook.
+Just create a book in Gitbook and link to your repo.

 ### List Of Features
 This is a list of features introduced in detail below